econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 ```

 We'd like to be able to express small prices with high granularity.
-Let's try using 0.001 eAPT for the granularity base coin sizes, and 0.01 (one penny) for the granularity of quote coin sizes.
+Let's try using 0.001 eAPT for the granularity base coin sizes, and 0.01 eUSDC (one penny) for the granularity of quote coin sizes.
 Does this work?
 Let's find out!
 ```